slingr-stack/slingr-docs/content/en/dev-reference/security/external-tools.md

 weight: 42
 ---

-## LastPass
+## **LastPass**

-LastPass is a password manager that stores encrypted passwords online.
-LastPass comes with a web interface, but also includes plugins for various web browsers and apps for many smartphones.
+LastPass is a secure password manager designed to store encrypted passwords online.
+It offers a web interface and plugins for various web browsers, as well as mobile apps for smartphones.

-> There are cases where the application performance can be affected by external factors and here we try to give you some advice.
+👉 Sometimes, external factors can impact the performance of your application.
+Here are some tips to consider:

-If you are using the LastPass extension in Chrome and notice that the performance is not good you can:
+If you're using the LastPass extension on Chrome and notice performance issues, you can try the following steps:

-1. Go to edit the settings for your site by clicking on the LastPass plugin in the upper right corner and then clicking on the edit pen icon.
-Then expand the advanced settings tab and check disable autofill.
-Save the changes and reload the page.
+1. **`Adjust Site Settings`**: Access the LastPass plugin in the upper right corner, then click the edit pen icon for your site.
+Go to the advanced settings tab and disable the autofill feature.
+Save the changes and refresh the page.

-2. Right-clicking on the LastPass extension icon go to options.
-Then select the notifications tab and deselect "Show autofill icon in fields" and "Show notifications via browser toolbar icon".
-Save the changes and restart the browser.
+2. **`Modify Extension Options`**: Right-click the LastPass extension icon and select "Options."
+Navigate to the notifications tab and uncheck "Show autofill icon in fields" and "Show notifications via browser toolbar icon."
+Save the changes and restart your browser.

-3. If the problems persist after the previous configurations.
-Disable the LastPass extension.
-In Chrome go to "More tools" and then "Extensions".
+3. **T`emporarily Disable Extension`**: If the performance problems persist, consider disabling the LastPass extension.
+In Chrome, click "More tools," then "Extensions."
 Deactivate the LastPass extension.

+By implementing these steps, you may be able to enhance the performance of your application when using the LastPass extension.